Download these FREE printable cheat sheets to help you simplify pool maintenance for crystal-clear water.

-You already know your pool has a plumbing system, and that water moves from the pool, through the pump and filter, past the heater, and then back into the pool.
+You already know your pool has a plumbing system.
+Water moves from the pool through the pump and filter, past the heater, and then back into the pool.
 It’s a perfect circulation system.

 But what happens if you need to divert water from one place to another?
 Or you need to make sure water doesn’t flow backward into the pool, putting back all the nasty stuff that was sucked out to be filtered?
 That’s where pool valves come in.
 Managing your pool’s water flow is a matter of understanding the different types of valves, and then properly using them at the right times.